 Although many people associate acne with the face, the reality is that breakouts can happen nearly anywhere on the body.
-Sufferers of back acne, also known as bacne, know well the struggle of dealing with these unsightly and unrelenting blemishes.
-Unfortunately, back acne scars can often be more stubborn and difficult to deal with than facial acne.
+Sufferers of back acne, know well the struggle of dealing with these unsightly and unrelenting blemishes.

 Table of Contents

 In short, back acne scars are caused by moderate to severe acne flareups.

 - Inflamed acne develops when the pore becomes clogged with excess oil, dead skin cells, and bacteria

 - Next, the pore swells and eventually breaks the follicle wall

 - If the rupture occurs closer the skin’s surface, the lesion is usually minor and will quickly heal (minor acne)